 Short-Term Rental Regulation Impacts¬†

 2016 was a record year for Airbnb: more people used it than ever before, but the platform also found itself in a few sticky spots with a number of municipalities.
 Yet¬†as our guest writer, Helen Hsi, explored in detail in her research report on the effects of regulation, the conditions, penalties, and impact of Airbnb regulatory enforcement vary greatly from city to city. ¬†¬†

 One trend in the data continues to become clearer over time.
-Where there is more restrictions, there is more financial opportunity.
+Where there are more restrictions, there is more financial opportunity.

 As would be expected in a marketplace in which rental supply is restricted by regulation – while travel demand continues to surge – prices and profitability of Airbnb units in highly regulated markets are on the rise.
-We see this especially in the rent-to-rent strategy because there is less initial capital expenditures to get an Airbnb rental up and running.
+We see this especially in the rent-to-rent strategy because there are less initial capital expenditures to get an Airbnb rental up and running.
 It looks like many entrepreneurs still seem willing to accept legislative risk for the outsized returns.
 As they say – more risk, more rewards.

 We would not recommend entering into any new investment without fully understanding the local regulatory environment and current enforcement of those regulations.
 To start off, you can check current restrictions at¬†Roomscore, which makes it easy to compare cities over the U.S. To dive a bit deeper in individual restrictions¬†refer to Airbnb, where they are offering improving¬†host compliance assistance. ¬†